Ultrasound

 - Is easily available at many imaging centers

-- Is safe for pregnant women and unborn babies
+- Is safe for pregnant patients and unborn babies

 - Provides real-time imaging, which is helpful for guiding needle biopsies and aspirations